Fork (Sibling Sessions)

 fork[2] status=200 ja4=t13d1517h2_8daaf6152771_b6f405a00624

 Same JA4 across all three.
-That's proof the TLS fingerprint state actually shares, not just the cookie jar.
+That's proof TLS fingerprint state shares on fork, not just the cookie jar.